-To understand the Luxembourg IPO market and the securities listed on the Luxembourg Stock Exchange (LuxSE), it is useful to formulate a short introduction to the LuxSE.
-The LuxSE's reputation is built on its pioneering role in listing a broad range of different types of securities including shares, warrants, certificates and global depositary receipts (GDRs) as well as a long history of listing international bonds and other debt securities in Europe.
+This is somehow in contrast to LuxSE.
+The LuxSE's reputation is built on its pioneering role in listing a broad range of different types of international securities, including shares, warrants, certificates and global depositary receipts (GDRs), as well as a long history of listing international bonds and other debt securities in Europe.
 The LuxSE was the first to list the class of securities that became known as 'eurobonds' with the Autostrade issue in 1963.
 In 2016, the LuxSE launched the Luxembourg Green Exchange (LGX), a dedicated platform for green, social and sustainable securities.
-With more than 35,000 listed securities, including some 26,500 bonds from 2,000 issuers in 100 countries in 2017, the LuxSE is the world's number one exchange for the listing of international securities.
-It had a 50 per cent world market share for green bonds, an estimated 50 per cent (2016) share for high yield bonds in Europe and an estimated 27 per cent share for renmimbi-denominated bonds outside Asia.
-International issues of debt obligations by governments who choose to list in the EU also find their home on the LuxSE more often than not.
-For example, the LuxSE admitted to trading a sovereign bond issue from the state of Argentina on 4 May 2016, with a total amount of US\$16.5 billion issued.
-This is the largest emerging market single day issuance on record.
-Investment funds are also very commonly listed in Luxembourg, with 262 funds listed and over 5,100 share classes of UCIs were listed by the end of 2017 and it is expected that the LuxSE will want to extent its leading role in this field.
+In 2018, the LuxSE launched the Professional Segments of the regulated market and the Euro MTF market (as further set out in the following paragraph); securities admitted to the Professional Segments will not be accessible for retail investors.
+With more than 37,000 listed securities from more than 2,000 issuers in 2021, the LuxSE is the world's number one exchange for the listing of international securities.
+It had a 50 per cent world market share for green, social and sustainability bonds listed worldwide, an estimated 50 per cent (2020) share for high yield bonds in Europe and is one of the leading renminbi centres in the world outside Asia with more than 250 Dim Sum bonds listed by the end of 2020.
+International issues of debt obligations by governments who choose to list in the EU also find their home on the LuxSE more often than not; there are currently securities from more than 110 sovereign and quasi-sovereign issuers of 100 different countries listed on the LuxSE.
+The LuxSE also has a leading role for listings of investment funds, both for Luxembourg funds and funds established in foreign jurisdictions.
+A broad range of investment funds is listed on the LuxSE, including UCITS, ETFs and AIFs.

 Within the LuxSE, which is the only stock exchange in Luxembourg, there are two distinct markets.
-These are the 'regulated' market and the Euro multilateral trading facility (MTF) market.
-The former is a regulated market within the meaning of the EU Markets in Financial Instruments Directive (MiFID) II (Directive 2014/65/EU) and the latter is a multilateral trading facility, also defined within MiFID II.
+These are the regulated market and the Euro multilateral trading facility (MTF) market.
+The former is a regulated market within the meaning of the EU Markets in Financial Instruments Directive (MiFID) II (Directive 2014/65/EU), and the latter is a multilateral trading facility, also defined by MiFID II.
 The advantage of listing on the regulated market is that the issuer benefits from a regulatory European passport, which allows it to apply for admission of the securities to the regulated market of any other member state of the EU, or conduct a public offer there, without substantive additional disclosure requirements in the host member state.
-This relies, however, on fulfilling the requirements of the EU Prospectus Directive (2003/71/EC, as amended).
+However, this relies on fulfilling the requirements of Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC, the Prospectus Regulation.
 The requirements are comprehensive, and compliance therewith may be onerous.
 Moreover, if the securities are traded on the LuxSE's regulated market, ongoing disclosure and reporting obligations arising out of the Transparency Directive (Directive 2004/109/EC, as amended) apply.
 For some issuers, who may not need the option of the European passport, the Euro MTF market (launched in 2005) offers a more straightforward option, with fewer regulatory restraints.
 This has proved to be very successful in attracting issuers, especially from outside the EU.